ebabel-games/magicalhex/README.md

 ### Next release tag

-0.9.0 refactor data and classes
+0.10.0 server side

 ### Released tags

+* 0.9.0 refactor data and classes
 * 0.8.1 fix the keyboard controls to move within the scene.
 * 0.8.0 sprite interaction
 * 0.7.0 remove collada and use THREE.js models instead